Human Rights Campaign: 2025 mass layoffs

 On the evening of February 3, 2025, HRC announced to staff that the organization would be laying off approximately 20% of all employees across all levels, departments, and programs.
 On February 10, 2025, affected staff were notified if they had been laid off.
 The final number of layoffs significantly exceeded the 20% figure provided to press, including complete cuts to HRC's programs focused on transgender people and youth, as well as the leader of the organization's internal DEI team.
 In an interview, a staff member said, "To avoid layoffs, we explored a range of cost-saving measures, from attrition to aggressively pushing revenue and evaluating program expenses, but ultimately, both strategic and budget reasons" led us to this restructuring.
-The organization's Form 990 from 2023 indicates that HRC president Kelley Robinson was paid nearly $750,000 in 2023.
 Departing staff members were incentivized to sign a non-disparagement agreement with an additional month's worth of severance pay, as well as an additional month of health coverage.
 The layoffs drew significant criticism from the LGBTQ+ community, with journalist James Factora noting the significance of the layoff's timing amidst the first 100 days of the second Trump administration.